GeekInTheNorth/TeamPayrollBoard/README.md

 * Make the totals count a different colour to the other counts
 * Removed the need to configure the number of screens to cycle through
 * Added the ability to list a number of events
+* Added the ability to configure the refresh rate for the page.
+* Removed the float from the title that could sometimes result in items being displayed to the right of the title box.

 TODO
 ====